sharan0276/Theatre-Ticket-Booking-System/README.md

 # Theatre-Ticket-Booking-System
-This is the set of documents that support a project on Theatre Ticket Booking System, I had developed for Object Oriented Design Lab at College.
+These are a set of documents that support a project on Theatre Ticket Booking System, I had developed for Object Oriented Design Lab at College.
 This project was done in collaboration with :
 1. Shanmuga Priya M G
 3. Srinithyee S K